Disease Control: Biotechnology Versus Microbes

 Location-based programs are academically rigorous.
 Given the intensity of the program, there is minimal free time.

-Dr. Lauren Quattrochi is a neuroscientist who collaborates with the National Institutes for Health (NIH) to design, build, and explore new ways to ignite research in areas of national need.
-Whether she’s advising government entities on jump starting Zika virus vaccine research or advocating for health data sharing, she is pushing the medical field forward.
-Her passion for research and teaching pushes her to continue developing new and creative curriculum in the sciences.
+Dr. Lauren Quattrochi is a neuropharmacologist and virology enthusiast who advises the National Institutes of Health (NIH) on how best to design, build, and explore new ways to ignite orphan vaccine research in areas of national need.
+Much of her daily work centralizes around educating government officials on breakthrough genetic technology and medical countermeasures, as well as possible applications relevant to national biosecurity and biodefense, whether naturally-occuring, accidental or intentionally designed.
+Her passion for elucidating pathogen mechanisms, novel medicines and disease research pushes her to continue developing new and creative curriculum in the sciences.

 Trudi Ellerman is the Director of Museum Education for the David J. Sencer CDC Museum, at the Centers for Disease Control.
 She has extensive experience at both CDC, and in informal and public education.
 From 2003-2012 Trudi worked as the Educator, then Director of Museum Education for the CDC Museum.
 During this time Trudi created and implemented the CDC Disease Detective Camp, CDC Junior Disease Detective Camp, The CDC Docent program and initiated a grade 9-12 public health education partnership with Atlanta’s The Walker School.
 Trudi also contributes to the education of the 55,000 yearly visitors to the CDC Museum by guiding tours, training docents, and offering educational programming.